-Along with the free license, Power BI offers different licensing options but Pro and Premium are the two main licenses.
+Along with the free license, Power BI offers a couple of different licensing options.
+The main license types to worry about are called Premium and Pro.
 Which license you need largely depends on the audience that you need to present your data to.
-Power BI Premium is heavily geared towards those looking to present a dedicated data set to a large audience.
+Power BI Premium is heavily geared towards those looking to present a dedicated data set to a large audience, but if that isn’t your target then you don’t need this licensing.

 Power BI Pro

-Power BI Pro users are licensed individually and can publish reports out to their personal workspace or a group workspace.
+Users who have Power BI Pro are licensed individually and can publish reports out to their personal workspace or a group workspace.
 Users licensed with this option can publish as many reports as they choose (up until they hit their dedicated capacity limit) and share with as many users as they want (as long as those users are licensed).

-The main difference between the Pro version and the Free version is the ability to publish the report to a workspace.
+The main difference between Power BI Free and Pro is the ability to publish the report to a workspace.
 Other useful features are noticeably missing from the free version as well, such as the ability to refresh hourly and integrating with Office 365 Apps.
 The image below sums up the main differences between Power BI Pro and the free version of Power BI:

 Power BI Premium